Answered By: Natalya Pashkova

 2. Click on the linked title of a book located in the print collection.
 The catalog record of a print book includes a note on its location: a call number (an alpha-numerical address of the book in stacks) and collection name.

-3. To view the information on the books in the same section, click on "Browse the Shelf".
+3. To view the information on books in the same section, scroll down to the "Browse the Shelf" section.
 To view neighboring items, use arrows to move to the left or to the right of the virtual shelf.

 Books in languages other than English can be found and viewed this way, but because they are a part of smaller collections, additional scrolling may be needed.

-4. To view the table of contents, click on View Description
+4. To view additional information about a title (e.g. table of contents), click on the record's title

-The screenshot below shows a catalog record of the book
+The screenshot below shows the shelf browse for